Can You Make a Casserole with Raw Eggs Ahead of Time? A Complete Guide

 How Long Can You Store a Make-Ahead Casserole?

 In the refrigerator, a casserole with raw eggs can be safely stored for up to 24 hours before baking.
-If frozen, it can last up to three months.
+If frozen, the casserole can last up to three months.
 Always check for signs of spoilage, such as an off smell or discoloration, before baking.

 Is It Safe to Eat Casseroles with Raw Eggs?

-How Long Can You Refrigerate a Casserole Before Baking?
+How Long Can You Keep a Casserole in the Refrigerator Before Baking?

-A casserole with raw eggs should be baked within 24 hours of refrigeration to ensure freshness and safety.
+A casserole with raw eggs should be baked within 24 hours of being refrigerated.

 What Are the Alternatives to Using Raw Eggs in Casseroles?